dividedbyzeroco/warp-sdk-js/readme.md

 });
 ```

-Note that for Warp Query, instead of specifiying 'user' as the string, we simply placed Warp.User as the parameter.
+Note that for Warp Query, instead of specifiying 'user' as the string, we can simply place Warp.User as the parameter.

 ### Logging In